solex2006/Pull-my-leg-request-tutorial/README.md

 Looking gouda

-How should you teach complex computer science?
+How should you teach complex computer science? break it down into byte size chunks and nibble away at it

 What did the ocean say to the beach? it's nice sea you